Creating a Network That Uses a Dynamic Pre-Shared Key

 • To activate the network in all of your venues, select the check box beside Venue at the top of the table and click Activate.

-• To activate the network in a specific venue, locate the venue from the list, and set the switch to ON in the Activated column.
+• To activate the network in a specific venue, locate the venue from the list, and toggle the switch in the Activated column.
+By default, the venue is not activated.

 The APs, Radio, and Scheduling of the selected venue is displayed in the table.